Sigma-Ratings/api-docs/source/index.html.md

 `type` | Denotes how the location related to the company.
 Includes options for `trade` indicates the address was found in shipping records

-The `type` attribute currently includes two options:
+The location `type` attribute currently includes two options:

 Type | Description
 --------- | ----------- |